jyurko/CMPINF_2100_Fall_2021/README.md

 * Intro to NumPy arrays: creation, attributes, methods, concatenate, reshape
 * Random number generation with NumPy
 * Simulation to estimate the standard error on the mean with NumPy

+## Week 04
+* Introduction to Pandas Series and DataFrames
+* Object creation, basic attributes, and methods
+* Selecting columns and rows (filtering)
+* Introduction to exploring data with Pandas
+* Introduction to joining (merging) DataFrames

+## Week 05
+* Unique values and number of unique values
+* Basic plotting with Pandas - bar charts, boxplots, and scatter plots
+* .apply() method
+* Introduction to missing values
+* SPLIT-APPLY-COMBINE with .groupby() and .aggregate() to summarize data